Midland Red

-Midland Red was a bus company that operated in the Midlands of England from 1905 until 1981.
+Midland Red, also known as the Birmingham & Midland Motor Omnibus Company (BMMO), was a bus company that operated in the Midlands of England from 1905 until 1981.
 It was one of the largest English bus companies, operating over a large area between Gloucester in the south and Derbyshire in the north, and from Northampton to the Welsh border.
 The company also manufactured buses.